davelush/davelush.coding.blog/posts/index.md

 Additionally, this boilerplate uses [`coding.blog` Plugin for **CODEDOC**](https://github.com/CONNECT-platform/coding-blog-plugin), which offers components and functionality specifically designed around writing blog-posts and publishing them to `coding.blog`.
-Checkout the documentation of that plugin to learn more about the tools at your displosal for blogging.
+Checkout the documentation of that plugin to learn more about the tools at your disposal for blogging.

 > :Buttons
 > > :Button label=Plugin Docs, url=https://connect-platform.github.io/coding-blog-plugin/